-Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year round Director of Marketing & Sales.
-The Director of Marketing & Sales is responsible for positioning Mount Sunapee in the New Hampshire and New England ski industry.
+Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year-round Director of Marketing & Sales.
+The Director of Marketing & Sales is responsible for branding and positioning Mount Sunapee in the competitive New Hampshire and New England ski industry.

-Mount Sunapee will be prepared to host 280,000 to 290,000 skier visits during the 2011-2012 ski season.
-Mount Sunapee has averaged 276,000 skier visits during the past four (4) ski seasons.
-Skier visits totaled 288,000 visitors during the 2010-2011 ski season.
+Mount Sunapee will be prepared to host approximately 280,000 skier visits during the 2012-2013 ski season.
+Mount Sunapee had averaged 276,000 skier visits during the four (4) ski seasons prior to 2011-12.
+Skier visits this year are projected to be below our previous 4-year average due to the unseasonably warm winter and lack of natural snow.